w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 2. Validators validate the block using the PoV, signing statements that can have positive or negative.
 3. With enough positive statements the block can be added to the relay chain.

 The figure below shows a representation of a parachain with collators and validators.
-The figure also shows the journey of a block through the three main steps.
+The figure also shows the journey of a block through the three main steps, as well as the sections where the [Inclusion Pipeline](#inclusion-pipeline) and the [Approval Process](#approval-process) take place (see next Sections).

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)